 Course: CLS 237 / WGS 237 / HON 270: The Body and the Monument in Ancient Greece

-Liberal Learning: Literary, Visual, and Performing Arts; Global
+Liberal Learning: Literary, Visual, and Performing Arts; Gender; Global

-Program Director: Dr. Lee Ann Riccardi, Art History/Classical Studies and Dr. Holly Haynes, Classical Studies
+Program Director: Dr. Holly Haynes, Professor of Classical Studies

-Eligibility: No Pre-Requisites, Language Requirements, or GPA Restrictions – Open to all students (including current first-year students)
+Eligibility: No prerequisites and no language requirements.
+Open to all students in good standing (including current first-year students).

 Please contact the TCNJ Center for Global Engagement at firstname.lastname@example.org, 609-771-2596.